Management Consulting Fund

 - A text font equivalent to Times 12-point or larger (15 characters per inch)

-- Narrative (one upload – no more than five pages)
+- Narrative (one upload – no more than two pages)

 - Consultant Resume (one upload – maximum two pages)